Christian Darrisaw: Professional career

 Following the 2020 season, Darrisaw declared for the 2021 NFL draft, in which he was selected by the Minnesota Vikings in the first round with the 23rd overall pick.
 On May 14, 2021, Darrisaw signed his four-year rookie contract with the Vikings.
 Darrisaw missed the first four games of his rookie season with a groin injury.
 As a rookie, he appeared in 12 games and started ten.
 In the 2022 season, he appeared in and started 14 games.
 In the 2023 season, he appeared in and started 15 games.

 On April 29, 2024, the Vikings picked up the fifth-year option on Darrisaw's contract.
-On July 23, 2024, the Vikings and Darrisaw agreed to a four-year contract extension worth up to $113 million.
+On July 23, the Vikings and Darrisaw agreed to a four-year contract extension worth up to $113 million.
+In Week 8, Darrisaw suffered a torn ACL and MCL in a game against the Los Angeles Rams; he was ruled out for the remainder of the season the next day.

-In Week 8 of the 2024 NFL season, Darrisaw suffered a knee injury in a game between the Vikings and the Los Angeles Rams.
-He was ruled out for the remainder of the season the next day.
+Darrisaw started all 10 of his appearances for Minnesota during the 2025 campaign.
+On December 19, 2025, Darrisaw was placed on season-ending injured reserve due to lingering knee issues.